QuantEcon/lecture-source-jl/rst_files/dynamic_programming/coleman_policy_iter.rst

 Testing on the Log / Cobb--Douglas case
 ------------------------------------------

-As we :doc:`did for value function iteration <optgrowth>`, let's start by testing our method in the presence of a model that does have an analytical solution
+As we :doc:`did for value function iteration <../dynamic_programming/optgrowth>`, let's start by testing our method in the presence of a model that does have an analytical solution

-Here's an object containing data from the log-linear growth model we used in the :doc:`value function iteration lecture <optgrowth>`
+Here's an object containing data from the log-linear growth model we used in the :doc:`value function iteration lecture <../dynamic_programming/optgrowth>`

 .. code-block:: julia